wp-plugins/wp-admin-microblog/readme.txt

 = How can I add tags to a message? =
 Since version 2.1 you can add tags directly as hashtags.
 Examples: #2012, #Microblog

+= How can I overwrite default settings like the number of messages per page? = The default settings WPAM_DEFAULT_TAGS, WPAM_DEFAULT_NUMBER_MESSAGES and WPAM_DEFAULT_SORT_ORDER can be overwritten if you define this parameters for example in your wp-config.php.
 == Changelog ==
+= 2.3.2 - (07.06.2014) =
+* New: Automatic check for new messages can be disabled
+* Changed: If a comment is deleted, the sort date of the message is reseted.
+* Changed: Default database engine is now INNODB
-= 2.3.0 - (06.06.2014) =
+* Changed: Some default settings can now be overwritten (number of messages per page, number of tags, sort option) = 2.3.0 - (06.06.2014) =
 * New: User specific screen options added (number of messages per page, number of tags, sort option)
 * New: New sort option for messages added